NuclearInstruments/SCISDK/docs/registers.md

 # Simple Register

-The register is the most simple configurable element in SciCompiler.
+The register is the most simple configurable element in Sci-Compiler.
 A register contains a 32 bit value and can be read or write.

 The register support only two simple operation: <b>read</b> and <b>write</b>

 A read or write to register is a blocking operation and the execution do not contine till operation is completed.

-*Pay attention that the register in SciCompiler can be created as Read Only, Write Only and Read Write.
+*Pay attention that the register in Sci-Compiler can be created as Read Only, Write Only and Read Write.
 A register, in order to be configured ad read write, must be placed two times in the diagram, one in write and one in read mode, in order to readout the written value*

 ## Endpoint
 The register has a dedicated endpoint